 How to answer IBM interview questions

-Find out what to expect at your IBM interview and read our advice on how to answer past interview questions, including 'Why do you want to work for IBM?'
+Find out what to expect from IBM interview questions and read our advice on how to answer them, including 'Why do you want to work for IBM?'.

-The number of interviews you might have during the IBM graduate recruitment process will vary according to the job you’re applying for – whether in consulting, technology or design.
+The number of interviews you might have during the IBM graduate recruitment process will vary according to the job you’re applying for – whether in consulting or technology.
 You could have up to three: a video interview (or video assessment), an assessment centre interview and a final interview.
 The final interview is said to concentrate largely on your choice of service line.

-Interview preparation: show you share IBM's core competencies
+Prepare for IBM interview questions: show you share its core competencies

 IBM states that throughout the recruitment process it assesses candidates against the following eight core competencies: